 Roy just didn’t have it on this night, but he was left hung out to dry by his head coach.
 Finally, in the second period, after giving up nine goals on 26 shots, Tremblay pulled his All-Star goaltender.
 As he stormed off the ice, he told team president Ronald Corey, who was sitting behind the team’s bench, that this was his last game in Montreal.
-He was suspended shortly after that, but he wasn’t wrong because four days later he was traded to the Colorado Avalanche.
+He was suspended shortly after that, but he wasn’t wrong because he was traded to the Colorado Avalanche four days later.

 More Goaltending Memories

-There were quite a few goaltending greats who had a better time than Roy did on this date.
-Starting on Dec.
+There were quite a few goaltending greats who had a better time than Roy did on this date—starting on Dec.
 2, 1961, when Gerry Cheevers made his NHL debut and led the Toronto Maple Leafs to a 6-4 win over the Blackhawks.
-He entered the game replacing an injured Johnny Bower, who started in net.
-In played in just two games for the Maple Leafs before being claimed in the 1965 NHL Intra-League Draft by the Boston Bruins.
+He entered the game, replacing an injured Johnny Bower, who started in net.
+Cheevers played in just two games for the Maple Leafs before being claimed in the 1965 NHL Intra-League Draft by the Boston Bruins.

 Staying in Toronto, on Dec.
 2, 1970, Jacques Plante earned his 74th career shutout, and first with the Leafs, in a 7-0 win over the Los Angeles Kings.
 Dave Keon scored the fourth hat trick of his career to lead the offense.

-Ed Belfour made history, on Dec.
-2, 2001, tied an NHL record by picking up an assist in his third straight game.
+Ed Belfour made history on Dec.
+2, 2001, when he tied an NHL record by picking up an assist in his third straight game.
 He also set the Dallas Stars’ franchise record for goaltenders with his fourth assist of the season, in a 6-4 victory over the Edmonton Oilers.

 After 21 seasons and an NHL-best 364 wins with the New Jersey Devils, on Dec.
 2, 2014, Martin Brodeur signed with the St. Louis Blues.
 He appeared in just seven games with the Blues, going 3-3-0 with a .889 save percentage and 2.87 goals-against average.
 He did pick up the 124th and final shutout of his career while in St. Louis.

-The Anaheim Ducks made a huge comeback, on Dec.
+The Anaheim Ducks made a huge comeback on Dec.
 2, 2018, to beat the Washington Capitals.
-They scored the final five goals of the game, after trailing 5-1, to pull off a 6-5 victory.
+They scored the game’s final five goals, after trailing 5-1, to pull off a 6-5 victory.
 This was the first time in NHL history where a reigning Stanley Cup champion lost after being up by at least four goals.
 More importantly, Ryan Miller, who replaced John Gibson, picked up his 374th win, tying Vanbiesbrouck for the most by an American goaltender.

 All About Franchise Records

-Johnny Bucyk lit the lamp twice, on Dec.
+Johnny Bucyk lit the lamp twice on Dec.
 2, 1967, in a 4-4 tie with the Blackhawks.
 This gave him 230 goals, making him the highest-scoring player in Bruins franchise history.
 He broke the old record held by Milt Schmidt.
-He went on to score 545 goals in Boston, still the team record.
+He finished his Hall of Fame career with 545 goals in Boston, still the team record.

 On that same night, Ed Olcyzk had an assist in the Maple Leafs’ 7-4 loss to the Calgary Flames.
 This started a franchise-record 18-point streak.
 He wasn’t held off the scoresheet again until Jan.
 10, 1990, against the New York Islanders.
 He scored 11 goals and 28 points during this streak.

-Garth Butcher set a team record for defensemen with four assists, on Dec.
-2, 1990, as he helped the Vancouver Canucks to a 5-1 the Winnipeg Jets.
+Garth Butcher set a team record for defensemen with four assists on Dec.
+2, 1990, as he helped the Vancouver Canucks to a 5-1 win over the Winnipeg Jets.

 A decade later, on Dec.
 2, 2000, Al MacInnis had four assists to pass Rob Ramage and become the highest-scoring defenseman in Blues’ history with 300 points.
 The milestone came in a 5-2 win against the visiting Florida Panthers.

-Finally, on Dec.
-2, 2003, Mats Sundin became the Maple Leafs’ all-time leader in game-winning goals, when his 64th gave Toronto a 5-4 victory over the New York Rangers.
+On Dec.
+2, 2003, Mats Sundin became the Maple Leafs’ all-time leader in game-winning goals when his 64th gave Toronto a 5-4 victory over the New York Rangers.
 He broke the old record of 63 set by Keon.